eerohele/useless/README.md

 I don't know.
 You tell me.
 Tutorials?
 Interactive documentation?
 Onboarding a new developer by acquainting them with a library or microservice via an interactive Markdown document?
 Shitty literate programming?
+Embed an nREPL server into your application and create an interactive Markdown document to annotate some aspect of it?

 Please let me know whether this library is worth its name.